-Ecosystems & The Food Web Unit (Web of Life)
+Ecosystems & The Food Web (Web of Life) • Page 1 of 2

-Topic & Guiding Question Student Objectives Virginia Science Standards of Learning (2018) Lesson 1 Food Chains, Predators, Herbivores & Carnivores Why would a hawk move to New York City?
+Topic & Guiding Question Student Objectives Virginia Science Standards of Learning (2018) Lesson 1 New!
+New!
+New!
+New!
+New!
+New!
+New!
+New!
 Students construct models of food chains by linking cards discovering that different interrelationships exist between organisms.
 4.3 Organisms, including humans, interact with one another and with the nonliving components in the ecosystem.
 Key ideas include: (a) interrelationships exist in populations, communities, and ecosystems; (b) food webs show the flow of energy within an ecosystem; (c) changes in an organism's niche and habitat may occur at various stages in its life cycle; and (d) classification can be used to identify organisms.
-Lesson 2 Plant Needs: Air & Water What do plants eat?
-Students conduct an investigation and interpret data and figure out that water and air account for a plant's weight.
+Lesson 2 Plant Growth & Matter How does a tiny seed become one of the heaviest trees on Earth?
+Students gather evidence through a series of virtual experiments to construct an argument that plants use mostly air and water as the materials for their growth.
 4.3 Organisms, including humans, interact with one another and with the nonliving components in the ecosystem.
 Key ideas include: (a) interrelationships exist in populations, communities, and ecosystems; (b) food webs show the flow of energy within an ecosystem; (c) changes in an organism's niche and habitat may occur at various stages in its life cycle; and (d) classification can be used to identify organisms.
-Lesson 3 Decomposers & Matter Cycle Where do fallen leaves go?
-Students conduct an investigation to test how mold grows under different conditions to decompose food.
-Students realize that decomposers, like mold, break down and consume dead plant material.
+Lesson 3 New!
+New!
+New!
+New!
+Necomposers & Matter Flow Where do fallen leaves go?
+Students conduct an investigation to gain an understanding of the important role that decomposers play in recycling matter from dead leaves back into the environment.
 4.3 Organisms, including humans, interact with one another and with the nonliving components in the ecosystem.
 Key ideas include: (a) interrelationships exist in populations, communities, and ecosystems; (b) food webs show the flow of energy within an ecosystem; (c) changes in an organism's niche and habitat may occur at various stages in its life cycle; and (d) classification can be used to identify organisms.
-Lesson 4 Decomposers, Nutrients, & Matter Cycle Do worms really eat dirt?
+Lesson 4 Decomposers & Soil Nutrients Do worms really eat dirt?
 Students make observations of worms to realize that worms act as decomposers to eat dead matter in an ecosystem and cycle nutrients into the soil.
 4.3 Organisms, including humans, interact with one another and with the nonliving components in the ecosystem.
 Key ideas include: (a) interrelationships exist in populations, communities, and ecosystems; (b) food webs show the flow of energy within an ecosystem; (c) changes in an organism's niche and habitat may occur at various stages in its life cycle; and (d) classification can be used to identify organisms.